YarboJanks/buffered.io/source/_posts/2013-08-16-oscp-and-me.markdown

 There are some great resources out there for practising this kind of thing, but the main one that I want to point out is [Vulnhub][] (a pet project of [g0tmi1k][]).
 That site contains downloadable _boot2root_ images that you can use to practice on with the added benefit of it all being legal.

+I really focused on the areas that I felt I was weakest, with the main one being Linux privilege escalation.
+There's a bit of material out there on it, and there's also g0tmi1lk's fantastic [cheat sheet][gotmilk_privesc], but I still failed to connect some of the dots during my travels.
+It's about now I must give a bit hat-tip to [Pipes][] and [Metlstorm][], both of [Insomnia Security][], for being two awesome mentors and providing me with fantastic insights on ways to get root.
+Those guys are awesome.

 The Exam
 --------